antalszava/plaquette-ibm-backend/README.rst

 For further ways of authentication refer to the IBM Quantum and Qiskit documentation.

-Once the account has been saved, a quantum ciruict generated from a code in plaquette can be run easily on a remote simulator provided by IBM by specifying the ``"ibm"`` backend and the name of an IBM system:
+Once the account has been saved, a quantum circuit generated from a code in plaquette can be run easily on a remote simulator provided by IBM by specifying the ``"ibm"`` backend and the name of an IBM system: